-- > Be covered under the High Deductible Health Plan (HDHP); - > Have no other health coverage except what is permitted under "other health coverage"; - > Not be enrolled in Medicare part A & B or Medicaid; and - Not be claimed as a dependent on someone else's tax return.
+- > Be covered under the HDHP; - > Have no other health coverage except what is permitted under "other health coverage"; - > Not be enrolled in Medicare part A & B or Medicaid; and - > Not be claimed as a dependent on someone else's tax return.

 You may visit Citi's on-site medical clinics for preventive care and allergy injections (if you supply the allergy medication)/visits; to obtain non-prescription pain relievers; and as a result of an accident at work.
-If enrolled in an HSA, you may not use Citi's on-site medical clinics for treatment when sick.
-Use of on-site medical clinics for other reasons, such as sick care, would be considered "impermissible medical coverage."
+If you established an HSA, you may not use Citi's on-site medical clinics for treatment when sick.
+Use of on-site medical clinics for reasons other than those noted in this paragraph would be considered "impermissible medical coverage."

-Citi will contribute to your accounts if:
+Citi will contribute to your HSA if:

-- > You enroll in the HDHP for 2014; - > Open a Citi HSA administered by ConnectYourCare; - > Accept the terms of an HSA through Your Benefits Resources[TM]; and - > Satisfy Citi's policies and procedures required to establish an HSA.
+- You enroll in the HDHP for 2015; - Open a Citi HSA administered by ConnectYourCare; - > Accept the terms of an HSA through Your Benefits Resources[TM]; and - > Satisfy Citi's policies and procedures required to establish an HSA.

-The annual contribution amounts are based on your medical plan coverage category.
+The annual contribution amounts are based on your medical plan coverage category and when you establish an HSA.
 Amounts paid are up to \$500 for Employee Only coverage and up to \$1,000 for any other coverage category.
-Citi's contribution is paid on a guarterly basis.
+Citi's contribution is paid on a quarterly basis.
+Your HSA must be established by the following dates for you to be eligible for the Citi quarterly contributions.